IMF expects global supply chain disruptions to last well into 2022

 in the center of the scene

-In this way, supply chains, whose analysis was reduced to the domain of experts in trade and industrial organization of the sector, "have come to occupy the center of the scene as a critical engine of exorbitant inflation and as an obstacle to recovery" said the chief economist of Bloomberg, Tom Orlik., Proof of this is the proliferation of indices that seek to detect the evolution of bottlenecks in the supply chain.
+In this way, supply chains, whose analysis was reduced to the scope of experts in trade and industrial organization of the sector, "have come to occupy the center of the scene as a critical driver of exorbitant inflation and as an obstacle to recovery" said the chief economist of Bloomberg, Tom Orlik., Proof of this is the proliferation of indices that seek to detect the evolution of bottlenecks in the supply chain.

 Previous articleAir cargo enjoys a 'stellar year'